Legal Advice for Irrevocable trust — 28 results

 Many Americans may be unaware of what an irrevocable life insurance trust (ILIT) is, let alone the benefits it may provide to them.... more

-Written by attorney Kevin J Tillson, almost 4 years ago.
+Written by attorney Kevin J Tillson, over 4 years ago.

 use of trusts in estate planning is a common way for individuals during their

 lifetime to transfer assets to their children and grandchildren.
 Generally, a trust can be established for... more

 Written by attorney Douglas L. Kaune, over 4 years ago.

 When you are unable to obtain long-term care insurance, you should next consider the Medicaid Asset Protector Trust.
 Outright gifts to children are discouraged because those